 |Title:||Head Women's Tennis Coach/Interim Head Men's Tennis Coach|

-For the past four seasons, Queens’ women’s tennis has been on an amazing ride.
-Coach Nagel guided the Knights' women’s tennis team to four straight NCAA Final 16 appearances.
+For the past five seasons, Queens’ women’s tennis has been on an amazing ride.
+Coach Nagel guided the Knights' women’s tennis team to five straight NCAA Championships including four straight NCAA Final 16 appearances.
 The last two were held in Louisville, Kentucky and Surprise, Arizona, respectively.
 The other two were held in Orlando, Florida.
 Queens College’s rankings soared to #1 in the east for 2 consecutive years and for the other two season, they were ranked #2 in the east.
-During the past four years they were also ranked nationally.
+During the past five years they were also ranked nationally.
 Their highest ranking was 22nd in the country and they have been consistently in the mid-high 20’s.
 Last year, the women’s team beat the 15th team in the country; with 27 straight ECC regular season wins without a loss.
 Queens has won the past four regular-season, ECC championships.

 When Nagel started, Queens College was a DIII school.
 They were in the Met Conference/Liberty Division along with DI, DII and DIII schools including: Manhattan, Wagner, LIU and Hofstra; all of whom Queens beat on a regular basis.
 In fact, Queens won the Met/Liberty Conference eight times and had a five-year championship winning streak from 1990 to 1995.
 In addition, Queens women’s teams had impressive wins over DI elite teams such as: St John’s, Fordham and Fairfield.